-Your organization must register with the System for Award Management (SAM) and maintain an active SAM registration with current information at all times during which you have an active federal award or an application under consideration by a federal agency.
+Your organization must register with the System for Award Management (SAM) and maintain an active SAM registration with current information while you have an active federal award or a pending application with a federal agency.
 See 2 CFR § 25.110 for exceptions.
 SAM will assign your organization a Unique Entity Identifier.

-When registering or renewing in SAM, the system will prompt you to review and agree to certain financial assistance certifications and representations, as required by 2 CFR § 200.209.
+When registering or renewing in SAM, the system will prompt you to review and agree to financial assistance certifications and representations, as required by 2 CFR § 200.209.